shubhi704/MD5/README.md

  We did 100 iterations and noted down the values of the CPU Frequency(Hertz) and the IA power(W), which is the average power over all the cores of the CPU.

+Step 2.2- In order to achieve closest value of power we also calculated power consumed by the CPU when no code was being run.
+To calculate this base power the following command was run in the command prompt-

+      PowerLog3.0.exe -file <logfile>  -verbose -cmd ./

+ Step 2.3-